tejas2510/AppleLandingPage/readme.md

 </a>

-Made with 💖 and Python!
+Made with 💖 and CSS!